sidristij/dotnetbook/en/ReferenceTypesVsValueTypes.md

 We’ve got a new instrument.
 Let's think what we can do with it.

-– Our Boxed<T> type does the same as the usual type: allocates memory on the heap, passes a value there and allows to get it, by doing a kind of unbox; – If you lose a reference to a boxed structure, the GC will collect it; – However, we can now work with a boxed type, i.e. calling its methods; – Also, we can replace an instance of a value type in the SOH/LOH for another one.
+- Our `Boxed<T>` type does the same as the usual type: allocates memory on the heap, passes a value there and allows to get it, by doing a kind of unbox;
+- If you lose a reference to a boxed structure, the GC will collect it;
+- However, we can now work with a boxed type, i.e. calling its methods;
+- Also, we can replace an instance of a value type in the SOH/LOH for another one.
 We couldn’t do it before, as we would have to do unboxing, change structure to another one and do boxing back, giving a new reference to customers.

 The main problem of boxing is creating traffic in memory.
 The traffic of unknown number of objects, the part of which can survive up to generation one, where we get problems with garbage collection.
 There will be a lot of garbage and we could have avoided it.
 But when we have the traffic of short-lived objects, the first solution is pooling.
 This is an ideal end of .NET somersault.

 ```csharp
 var pool = new Pool<Boxed<Foo>>(maxCount:1000);